GunelMC/GunelMC/README.md

 #### Strong Project Management and Organisational skills

 Working in fast-paced project-based environments such as consulting, project management and marketing honed my organisational and time-management skills.
-Some examples where I have demonstrated these include:
+Some examples include:

 - Managed the Unified Investment Platform project to help 12 US-based SMEs expand into the Black-Caspian Sea Region as a Project Management Consultant at USACC.
 - Helped organise[ “Doing Good Doing Well” Conference](https://www.ieserbc.com/) to promote responsible business through Sustainable Development Goals.